Doocey/tyne-time/src/content/posts/2014-04-27-3-players-newcastle-united-target-summer.md

 ---
 title: 3 players Newcastle United should target this summer
-description: 'With a fascinating Premier League season coming to a close, Tyne Time takes a look at potential summer targets as Newcastle United look to start recruitment'
+description: "With a fascinating Premier League season coming to a close, Tyne Time takes a look at potential summer targets as Newcastle United look to start recruitment"
 author: Kevin Doocey
 type: post
 date: 2014-04-27T19:27:25+00:00